-After the 2013 PEA and through 2016, Anglo American funded a 7,572-meter drilling program and additional exploration work under an option agreement with Redhawk Copper, Inc. On August 31, 2018, CopperBank Resources, Inc. (CSE-CBK) ("CopperBank") acquired Redhawk Resources, Inc. (TSXV: RDK.H) in which Copper Creek became the flagship project of its portfolio.
-CopperBank continued to operate the Project under the Redhawk Copper, Inc. name in the United States of America (USA).
-From 2018 to 2022, CopperBank progressed exploration and development of the Project by designing a core drilling program, relogging and sampling a portion of the historical drilling, expanding land acquisition around the main portion of the district, reviewing metallurgical studies, and conducting a detailed geotechnical program.
+After the 2013 PEA and through 2016, Anglo American funded a 7,572m drilling program and additional exploration work under an option agreement with Redhawk Copper, Inc. On August 31, 2018, CopperBank Resources, Corp. ("CopperBank") acquired Redhawk Resources, the parent company of Redhawk Copper, Inc., in which Copper Creek became the flagship project of its portfolio.
+CopperBank continued to operate the Copper Creek Project under the Redhawk Copper, Inc. name in the United States of America ("USA").
+In September 2021 a new team took over the management of the company and recommenced technical work on the project which included the commencement of a core drilling program, relogging and sampling a portion of the historical drilling, expanding land acquisition around the main portion of the district, reviewing metallurgical studies, and conducting a detailed geotechnical program.

-In February 2022, CopperBank initiated a 6,000-meter core drilling program designed to test previously undrilled areas between known breccia bodies and to collect structural, metallurgical, geotechnical, and hydrogeological information.
+In February 2022, CopperBank initiated a Phase I 6,000m core drilling program designed to test previously undrilled areas between known breccia bodies and to collect structural, metallurgical, geotechnical, and hydrogeological information.

 In April 2022, the shareholders of CopperBank approved a name change to Faraday Copper Corp.
-All subsequent work has been completed under the Faraday name.
-The planned Phase 1 drilling program was completed in June 2022 and totalled 5,923.3 m in nine drillholes.
-The majority of the analytical results for these drillholes were not available in time for the calculation of the MRE presented in the Copper Creek Technical Report; however, data collected from drill core logging was utilized in the interpretation of a new geological model.
+All subsequent work has been completed under the Faraday Copper Corp. name.

+The Phase 1 drilling program was completed by Faraday in June 2022 and totaled 5,923 m in nine drillholes.
+The Copper Creek Technical Report includes an updated geological model and current MRE for which assays collected from the Phase 1 and historical drilling were utilized.

-In 2022, Faraday generated a geological model based on the relogging of approximately 15,000 m of historical core covering the breccia-style mineralisation, observations from new drilling, short wave infrared spectral data, multi-element geochemistry, and detailed relogging of core from the Keel and American Eagle porphyry-style mineralisation completed by Redhawk Resources geologists.
-These data were modelled in Seequent Leapfrog GeoTM to generate three-dimensional (3D) wireframe models that were used to constrain the MRE.
-Moreover, the Copper Creek geological model and MRE are delineated at surface by newly acquired, detailed, 1-meter contour topography.
+In May 2022, Faraday delivered a geological model based on the relogging of approximately 15,000 m of historical core covering the breccia-style mineralization, observations from new drilling, short wave infrared spectral data, multi-element geochemistry, and detailed relogging of core from the Keel and American Eagle porphyry-style mineralization completed by Faraday geologists.
+In 2023, these data and new information from Phase I drilling (February to June 2022) were modelled in Seequent Leapfrog GeoTM to generate three-dimensional wireframe models that were used to constrain the MRE.
+Moreover, the Copper Creek geological model and MRE are delineated at surface by newly acquired, detailed, 1 m contour topography.